adisandro/MMINT/README.md

 1. Add `https://adisandro.github.io/mmint/release` to the list of software sites in Eclipse (`Help > Install New Software > Available Software Sites`).
 2. Install `Modeling > MMINT-A`.

+### MMINT-PL

+MMINT-PL is an extended version of MMINT for product lines, for creating and managing annotative product lines of models as well as to facilitate lifting modeling activities to the product line level.
+MMINT-PL adds the following features:

+* Annotative Product Line (PL) editor for any EMF metamodel.
+* PL well-formedness checks with respect to feature model and presence conditions.
+* PL initialization from a product.
+* Product instantiation by selection of features.
+* PL-aware model relationships.
+* Lifted VQL engine.

+Follow these steps to install MMINT-PL:

+1. Add `https://adisandro.github.io/mmint/release` to the list of software sites in Eclipse (`Help > Install New Software > Available Software Sites`).
+2. Install `Modeling > MMINT-PL`.

 ## Publications